-At The Mount School girls are empowered to discover their voice.
-Girls learn to articulate their thoughts and listen to others, appreciating their opinions and views.
-In this atmosphere of mutual respect girls master how to learn with integrity and have the confidence in their own beliefs and opinions.
+At The Mount School pupils are empowered to discover their voice.
+Pupils learn to articulate their thoughts and listen to others, appreciating their opinions and views.
+In this atmosphere of mutual respect pupils master how to learn with integrity and have the confidence in their own beliefs and opinions.

-All girls attend regular ‘meetings’ (similar to assemblies), pupils and staff come together during this time.
+All pupils attend regular ‘meetings’ (similar to assemblies), pupils and staff come together during this time.
 Meetings in both the Senior and Junior Schools include a period of silence, in the Quaker style.
-This provides older girls with the chance understand their thoughts through quiet contemplation and reflection .Younger children learn to sit quietly and think about their feelings.
+This provides older pupils with the chance understand their thoughts through quiet contemplation and reflection .Younger children learn to sit quietly and think about their feelings.

 Quaker Faith and Practice